polarsource/polar/server/README.md

 Before running Polar locally (specifically the API), you should set up a [GitHub app](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) and require necessary permissions.
 For a list of permissions needed, have a look at [this file](https://github.com/polarsource/polar/blob/main/server/polar/integrations/github/verify.py#L16).
-You can then run ``poetry run task verify_github_app`` to verify everything is okay then run the commands below.
+You can then run ``uv run task verify_github_app`` to verify everything is okay then run the commands below.

 ```bash
 # Run these commands in this directory (./server)